-Other radio schools charge 10-50 thousand dollars or more to teach you radio broadcasting in a stale college or trade school classroom, or in a simulated studio.
+Ordinary radio schools charge 10-50 thousand dollars or more to teach you radio broadcasting in a stale college or trade school classroom, or in a simulated studio.
 By contrast, we charge a fraction of that amount to train you in a real radio broadcasting studio.
 There’s no comparison!
 Play it smart, and learn the secrets of the radio business directly from the pros.
-Our radio school alternative is the most practical, most affordable and smartest way to break into the business.
+Our radio school alternative is the practical, affordable way to break into the business.

 Located in north-central North Carolina, the three cities of Greensboro, Winston-Salem and High Point anchor what is known as the Piedmont Triad, a metro area of just under 1.6 million people.
 This area offers an interesting blend of manufacturing, agriculture and the arts, with textiles, furniture manufacturing and tobacco forming the backbone of its economy.
 Notable people with ties to the Greensboro-Winston-Salem-High Point area include poet Maya Angelou, actress Angela Bassett, musician Ben Folds, and author O. Henry, among many others.

-Our industry advantage is our mentor-apprentice (extern) approach.
+Our industry advantage is our mentor-extern approach.
 Forget about the classroom environment; you won’t find it in our program.
 Instead, we pair you with an experienced radio professional who trains you one-on-one in a real radio broadcasting facility, giving you the chance to gain valuable work experience and make important industry connections along the way.
 There is simply no better way to launch a career in radio than to learn the ropes where the action is happening.
-Enroll in our Greensboro-Winston-Salem-High Point radio school, and discover why over 70 percent of our students get hired.
+Enroll in our Greensboro-Winston-Salem-High Point radio school alternative and get going in your radio career.